standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 ### Primitives

-Primitives are data types, distinguished by starting with lower case letter.
+Primitives are data types, distinguished by starting with a lower case letter.
 CIMPL defines the following primitive data types.
-With the exception of `concept` (a simplified representation of code, Coding, and CodeableConcept), the primitive types in CIMPL align with FHIR:
+With the exception of `concept` (a simplified representation of Code, Coding, and CodeableConcept), the primitive types in CIMPL align with FHIR:

 * [concept](#concept-codes)
 * [boolean](https://www.hl7.org/fhir/datatypes.html#boolean)